nusrobomaster/nusrobomaster.github.io/docs/nav-teams/HERO.md

 #### Proposed Optical and Stability Mechanisms
 One especially important robot specification lies in the stability of its barrel and the corresponding vision field that enables the human controller to take aim.
 From the observations of successful teams in past DJI competitions, standard robots made use of the following techniques for effective deployment of its robot in both offensive and defensive aspects:

-<ul>When stationary, constantly spinning the robot chassis while keeping barrel and camera fixed to prevent enemy robots from targeting its armour modules easily</ul>
+<ul><li>When stationary, constantly spinning the robot chassis while keeping barrel and camera fixed to prevent enemy robots from targeting its armour modules easily</li></ul>
-<ul>Programmatic auto-correction/aiming onto important on-screen targets like enemy armour modules/power boosts/towers (can be toggled on/off quickly for outlier cases)</ul>
+<ul><li>Programmatic auto-correction/aiming onto important on-screen targets like enemy armour modules/power boosts/towers (can be toggled on/off quickly for outlier cases)</li></ul>
-<ul>Keeping camera and barrel fixed when robot is going down slopes/bumps (able to be turned off/on easily)</ul>
+<ul><li>Keeping camera and barrel fixed when robot is going down slopes/bumps (able to be turned off/on easily)</li></ul>

 <p>Most of these points imply the need to maintain two separate coordinate systems: one for the barrel/camera (the barrel assembly coordinate system) and the other for the chassis & wheels (chassis coordinate system) within the standard robot.
 The key goal is to keep the orientation of the barrel assembly coordinate system (relative to the global coordinate system) invariant to any change in orientation of the chassis coordinate system (relative to the global coordinate system).
 Note that the robot intentionally does not correct for translational change - it is more natural (game-like) for the human controller.
 Furthermore, the above proposed auto-targeting system can also take care of translational changes within the robot if needed.</p>